ocf/ocfstatic/docs/services/webhostingsolutions.md

 ## Hosting your personal site

-Head on over to [the documentation](/docs/services/web/) to get started!
+See [personal hosting documentation](/docs/services/web/) to get started!

 ## Hosting your group's site

-You should start with our [virtual hosting solution](/docs/services/vhost/) if you are just getting started with group hosting at the OCF.
-If you have applied for application hosting and was approved, head over to the [app hosting documentation](/docs/services/webapps/).
+You should start with our [virtual hosting documentation](/docs/services/vhost/) if you are just getting started with group hosting at the OCF.
+If you have applied and been approved for application hosting, head over to the [app hosting documentation](/docs/services/webapps/).